Khirbet Qana

+Khirbet Qana has been identified with the ancient village of Cana, site of Wedding at Cana of the New Testament, and referenced by Josephus.
+Over the years, various locations such as Kafr Kanna in Galilee and Qana in Lebanon have also been proposed as Cana.
+However, recent excavations have established Khirbet Qana as the most likely site.

-Biblical Cana
+Identification with biblical Cana

 Khirbet Qana (grid: 178/247) is one of the locations in Galilee that researchers consider as a possibility for the biblical town of Cana, where Jesus turned water into wine at the Wedding at Cana.
-Crusader maps have been cited as evidence identifying Khirbet Qana with the biblical Cana.
+Crusader maps have been cited as evidence, as they identify Khirbet Qana with the biblical Cana.
 The writings of Burchard of Mount Sion have also linked Khirbet Qana with Cana.
-By the medieval period, texts from Christian pilgrims reveal Khirbet Qana was associated with the biblical Cana during that period, including the account of the English merchant Saewulf in the 12th century.
+By the Middle Ages, texts from Christian pilgrims reveal Khirbet Qana was associated with the biblical Cana during that period, including the account of the English merchant Saewulf in the 12th century.

 In the 17th century, Francesco Quaresmio concluded that Kafr Kanna was the biblical Cana, as it had a church, while Khirbet Qana did not.
 However, the fact that the main road from Sepphoris to Tiberias passed Kafr Kanna rather than Khirbet Qana, may have been a factor in this decision.
 Historical geographer, Samuel Klein, also thought that the ancient Cana was to be identified with the Arab village of Kafr Kanna, but that the nearby ruin of Khirbet Qana (which bears the same name) was actually a different village, which Klein thought to be Kefar 'Aris (Heb. כבר עריס) mentioned in the Tosefta (Kelim Baba-Metsia 11:2), and said to be mentioned by Josephus in The Jewish War under the name Garis, a town situated not far from Sepphoris.
 The Greek word used in this toponym is Γαρεις, the Gamma said to be of the same ancient usage as found in Greek transcriptions of Gaza = עזה and Gabara = ערב.
 The ruin is situated about 4 km east of Sepphoris.
 Today, scholars are again focusing on Khirbet Qana as the site for the biblical Cana.